-We will ensure that everyone is treated fairly and consistently in expressing their views and opinions and will take into account equality and diversity issues.
+We will ensure that everyone is treated fairly and consistently in expressing their views and opinions.
+We will consider our duty under the Equality Act 2010.
 We will also ensure that a complainant's views are taken seriously, and they receive a timely response and explanation of how the decision was reached.

-Complainants have a right to be kept informed of what is happening with their complaint and to be advised of the timescale for acknowledging and responding to their complaint, as well as any right of appeal.
+Complainants have a right to be kept informed of what is happening with their complaint and to be advised of the timescale for acknowledging and responding to their complaint.